alcideio/advisor-action/README.md

 [![](https://github.com/alcideio/advisor-action/workflows/Test/badge.svg?branch=master)](https://github.com/alcideio/advisor-action/actions)

-A GitHub Action for security scan your Kubernetes clustet in a pipeline workflow.
+A GitHub Action to add security scanning of your Kubernetes cluster as part of your pipeline workflow.
+To customize the scan [Create Alcide Advisor Account](https://www.alcide.io/pricing).

 ## About *Alcide Advisor*